 Tasks such as brainstorming, virtual meetings and exchanging peer feedback can be improved by implementing unified communications tools.
 The public sector can also take better advantage of hiring remote or globally dispersed staff as unified communications makes collaborating across boundaries easy.

 This collaboration-based suite of technologies holds many benefits for government, from reducing costs, reducing travel and replacing face-to-face meetings with digital collaboration.
 Not only that, it can minimise or even eliminate time wasted from unsuccessful contact attempts and provide staff the ability to work flexibly.

 Public sector organisations need to bring forth a culture of innovation and this will largely depend on the ways staff communicate with each other.
-Unified communications can generate more creative and collaborative government working environments, delivering fast paced services and seamless services that are not only good value for money and meets user needs but also engages, inspires and meets the expectations of public sector staff.
+Unified communications can generate more creative and collaborative government working environments, delivering fast paced and seamless services that are not only good value for money and meet user needs but also engage, inspire and meet the expectations of public sector staff.